Week 2 of 4: Instrumentation and Noise Characterization

 center: beam center position (m)

-width: beam width w (m)
+width: beam radius w (m)

 offset: vertical offset (V)